nsacyber/RIM-Tool/docs/background/pc-rim.md

 ### RFC3339 Timestamps

-The tgc_rim_tool will support the creation of a RFC3339 based timestamp.
+The `RIM-Tool` will support the creation of a RFC3339 based timestamp.
 The format of the time
 is:

 ```shell